-Iams Premium Protection dry dog food gets the Advisor’s mid-tier rating of 3 stars.
+Iams Premium Protection Dog Food receives the Advisor’s mid-tier rating of 3 stars.

 The Iams Premium Protection product line includes four dry dog foods.